Dual-Scale Channel Estimation in Sensing-Assisted Communication Systems: Joint Time Allocation and Beamforming Design: Problem Formulation

+where the second term at the right-hand side of (\ref{92035}) is the rate discount caused by the dual-scale channel estimation, and $\frac{(MT_e + \text{mod}(T_r,T_b))}{NT_b} $ is the time duration occupied by dual-scale channel estimation.
+As shown in Fig. \ref{frame}, $M$ is the number of small-scale updates, $N_m$ is the number of blocks per small-scale update, $T_r$ is the time duration of radar sensing, and $T_e$ is the time duration of small-scale estimation.
+In this paper, we aim to maximize the average achievable rate given in (\ref{92035}) while guaranteeing the sensing requirements of ISAC users and pure targets by jointly optimizing the dual-scale change estimation-related time variables, the beamforming vectors of sensing, and communication transmit powers.
+Thus, the optimization problem can be formulated as

-\end{small} where $\varGamma _{k}$ is the allowed maximum detection error for user $k$; the constraint (\ref{91935b}) gives the sensing requirements for each user; the constraint (\ref{91935d}) limits the number of communication transmission blocks to $N-\lfloor \frac{T_l}{T_b} \rfloor $; (\ref{91935g}) constraints the times of small-scale and large-scale within scheduling cycle, while (\ref{91935H}) constraints the number of blocks in each update not less than 1.
+where $\varGamma _{k}$ and $\varGamma _{l}$ are the maximum detection error requirements for ISAC users and pure targets, respectively. $P_{m}$ is the transmit power budget of BS.
+Constraints (\ref{91935b}) and (\ref{91935c}) are the basic sensing requirements of the system.
+Constraints (\ref{91935e}) and (\ref{91935f}) are the total power constraints of large-scale detection and data transmission stages, respectively.
+Constraint (\ref{91935d}) limits the number of communication transmission blocks to $N-\lfloor \frac{T_r}{T_b} \rfloor $.
+Constraint (\ref{91935g}) guarantees that the times of small-scale and large-scale should be within the scheduling cycle.
+Constraints (\ref{22035h}) and (\ref{22035i}) represent the basic identities of the radar transmit beamformers.